jodyswartz/secure-file-statement-delivery/README.md

 ## Notes
 Some of the liberties:
-- used minIO, this is to simulate S3 locally, but in production this would be swapped put of AWS's S3
+- used minIO, this is to simulate S3 locally, but in production this would be swapped out of AWS's S3.
 - Focused on getting it to work locally, I have not setup the production flow in AWS.
 - Running ths mvn test outlines the happy flow.